edwardhan925192/Metabolism_stability/AUTOML/README.md

 python main.py \
 --train_path train_path \
 --test_path test_path \
---nBits 1024 \
 --drop_column HLM \
 --mode main \
 --time_limit 3600 * 4

 * Data
 Data is expected to be csv files.

-* Features
-Feature,maccs,finger concatenate original dataframe with features of mols, maccs of mols,and morgan finger prints of mols.

 * Target
 If the Target is MLM drop HLM, if it is HLM drop MLM.

-* Stacking
-Stackings are expected to be in joblib form. if needed, pass the paths.

 * Save mode
 If main is passed, prediction is saved in csv form with id.
 If sub is passed prediction is saved in joblib format.